anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

    * It does not send on the request or does not return the response from the Registrar.
 This is the case of the not responding or crashing Registrar discussed in RFC 8995.

    * It uses the returned response of the Registrar to enroll itself in the network.
-With very low probability it can decrypt the response.
-Successful enrollment is deemed too unlikely.
+With very low probability it can decrypt the response because successful enrollment is deemed  unlikely.

    * It uses the request from the pledge to appropriate the pledge certificate, but then it still needs to acquire the private key of the pledge.
-Also this is assumed to be highly unlikely.
+This, too, is assumed to be highly unlikely.

    * A malicious node can construct an invalid Join Proxy message.
 Suppose, the destination port is the coaps port.
 In that case, a Join Proxy can accept the message and add the routing addresses without checking the payload.
 The Join Proxy then routes it to the Registrar.
 In all cases, the Registrar needs to receive the message at the join-port, checks that the message consists of two parts and uses the DTLS payload to start the BRSKI procedure.
 It is highly unlikely that this malicious payload will lead to node acceptance.